-Details regarding the Company's capital structure, substantial interests and powers to buy and issue shares are detailed in full on pages 44 and 45 of the Directors' report.
+Details regarding the Company's capital structure, substantial interests and Directors' powers to buy and issue shares are detailed in full on page 46 of the Directors' report.
 The Company is not party to any significant agreements that may take effect, alter or terminate upon a change of control of the Company following a takeover bid.